Pandakar/SATDoku/README.md

 +-------+-------+-------+
 ```

 where the grid contains the solved version of the given Sudoku puzzle.
+This works for the NxN case*.

+Note: If the puzzle solution is run through this program without the presence of a sudoku.meta it will try to assign the characters 1-9 to the solution for printing.
+This will only work in the 2x2 and 3x3 case otherwise it prints an error.

+*Note: Presently the program will crash if less than N unique characters are assgined to the known values.
+(Where n comes from the
+N-by-N of the puzzle.)
+The fix for this was left unfinished.

+Note: Currently the reader cannot read the output of the GSAT solver.
+The team was unable to get the provided solver to work for testing.